Room-by-Room Finish Selection Checklist for New Builds and Remodels

 Step 1: Start With Your Drawings

 Start at the front door.
-Then move space by space — imagining what you’d see, touch, and use.
+Move through each space, noting what you’d see, touch, and use.

 Step 2: Create Your Selection List